-The Fund will invest 10 percent in sustainable investments, but the intention is for the level to be around 15 per cent.
+The Fund will invest 15 percent in sustainable investments, but the intention is for the level to be around 20 percent.
 The remainder of the investments will be in line with the Fund's promotion of environmental and/or social characteristics and a small proportion of cash for liquidity management.